1997 National League Championship Series: Game 6

 Back at Turner Field with a World Series appearance looming, the Marlins went back to their ace, Kevin Brown.
 Facing Tom Glavine, Devon White singled, Edgar Rentería walked, and Gary Sheffield singled to load the bases with no outs.
 Bobby Bonilla then smacked a two-run single.
-After a Jeff Conine sacrifice bunt and Moises Alou intentional walk, Glavine beaned Charles Johnson, scoring Sheffield, making it 3-0.
+After a Jeff Conine sacrifice bunt and Moises Alou intentional walk, Glavine beaned Charles Johnson, scoring Sheffield, making it 3–0.
 Craig Counsell then grounded out, scoring Bonilla, making it 4-0 Marlins.

-The Braves struck back in the bottom half with Ryan Klesko singling home Keith Lockhart.
+The Braves struck back in the bottom half with Ryan Klesko singling home Keith Lockhart (baseball).
 The Braves closed to within one run in the second inning.
 Jeff Blauser singled with one out, moved to second on a sacrifice bunt, then scored on a Kenny Lofton single.
-After Lofton stole second and moved to third on catcher Johnson's throwing error, Lockhart singled him home, making the score 4-3.
+After Lofton stole second and moved to third on catcher Johnson's throwing error, Lockhart singled him home, making the score 4–3.
 However, Glavine could not quell the Marlins in the sixth.
 Once again, White, Rentería, and Sheffield reached base with no outs.
-Bonilla singled making it 5-3.
+Bonilla singled making it 5–3.
 After a Conine strikeout, Alou grounded into a force play, scoring Rentería.
 Johnson then walked intentionally before Counsell singled, making it 7–3 Marlins.
 Brown was asked to leave the game towards the ninth, but he told Jim Leyland he wanted to continue.
 The Braves were able to score one in the ninth on Lockhart's single with two on, bringing Chipper Jones, who finished ninth in MVP voting, to the plate representing the tying run.
 However, he hit a grounder and the Marlins forced Keith Lockhart at second to give Brown a complete game victory and the first pennant for the Florida Marlins.
 It was the first pennant for a wild card team in Major League Baseball history.
 Furthermore, Glavine suffered his ninth career postseason loss, surpassing Whitey Ford and Jerry Reuss for the most ever.